‘Queen Of Curves’ Abigail Ratchford Sets Instagram On Fire In Thong Bodysuit

 The work has helped earn Ratchford the nickname “Queen of Curves” and made her one of the most popular fitness models outside of Instagram as well, helping her to garner regular attention from celebrity news sites and props from men’s magazines like Maxim.

-Those who want to see more from Abigail Ratchford can check out her Instagram page.
+Those who want to see more from Ratchford can check out her Instagram page.